 Currently, ARGCAFEE has a warehouse and cupping lab.
 They are democratically structured and have a director, legal representative, representative of the producers, accountant, secretary, and a technical committee — all of which are chosen by popular vote amongst the members.

 Future goals with ARGCAFEE include a coca-reduction incentive program in which a higher premium price will be paid to producers that choose to replant sections of their land with coffee instead of the coca that is currently in production here.

-We had the chance to meet the current president of the ARGCAFFE group this year in Popayan, when on a trip to Colombia, and we’re delighted to have started working with them.
-To read more from our travels this year in Colombia, see here (link to blog articles)
+We had the chance to meet the current president of the ARGCAFFE group in 2019 in Popayan, when on a trip to Colombia, and we’re delighted to showcase their coffee for the third time.
+To read more from our travels that year in Colombia, see here

 N.B: To be clear: coca leaf production in this area, and Colombia, is quite common.
 Often times there is a lack of any job or employment opportunities in remote areas, and land-owners choose to plant both coffee and coca to diversify their production and holdings, especially in times with the value of coffee is low.

 1,200 – 2,000m